 The Company and its subsidiaries have approximately 1,100 full-time and part-time employees, which include salaried and union employees, some of whom are covered by collective agreements.
 These employees are located in various jurisdictions, each such jurisdiction having differing employment laws.
 While the Company maintains systems and procedures to comply with the applicable requirements, there is a risk that failures or lapses by individual managers could result in a violation or cause of action that could have a material adverse effect on the Company's financial condition and results of operations.
-Furthermore, if a collective agreement covering a significant number of employees or involving certain key employees were to expire or otherwise cease to have effect leading to a work stoppage, there can be no assurance that such work stoppage would not have a material adverse effect on the Company's financial condition and results of operations.
-The Company's success is also dependent on its ability to recruit and retain qualified personnel.
+Furthermore, if a collective agreement covering a significant number of employees or involving certain key employees were to expire or otherwise cease to have effect leading to a work stoppage, there can be no assurance that such work stoppage would not have a material adverse is also dependent on its ability to recruit and retain qualified personnel.
 The loss of one or more key personnel could have a material adverse effect on the Company's financial condition and results of operations.